 Tools, Templates, and Worked Examples

-If you want fast, repeatable welding estimates, start by using purpose-built tools and templates that force you to enter precise weld dimensions, filler metal specs, joint types, and productivity rates.
+If you want fast, repeatable welding estimates, start by using purpose-built tools and templates.
+They force you to enter precise weld dimensions, filler metal specs, joint types, and productivity rates.

-Use welding software alongside downloadable cost templates and spreadsheets that separate worksheets for fillet, groove, and specialty joints.
-Enter measured lengths, sizes, and filler metal consumption so the sheet immediately returns weld metal weight, travel speed, and deposition time.
+Use welding software alongside downloadable cost templates and spreadsheets.
+Separate worksheets for fillet, groove, and specialty joints.
+Enter measured lengths, sizes, and filler metal consumption.
+The sheet immediately returns weld metal weight, travel speed, and deposition time.

-Rely on automated estimating systems to speed work, but validate outputs against specialized tools and your shop’s historical data.
+Rely on automated estimating systems to speed work.
+Validate outputs against specialized tools and your shop’s historical data.
 For each example, show line-item calculations: labor hours (based on travel speed and prep), material weight and cost, consumables, and power usage.
+You can try Lincoln Electric’s weld cost calculator for quick checks.

 Frequently Asked Questions